Central Board of Film Certification: Enforcement

 Since 2004, censorship has been rigorously enforced.
-An incident was reported in which exhibitor staff – a clerk who sold the ticket, the usher who allowed minors to sit, a theatre manager and the partners of the theatre complex – were arrested for non-compliance with certification rules.
+An incident was reported in which exhibitor staff – a clerk who sold the ticket, the usher, a theatre manager and the partners of the theatre complex – were arrested for non-compliance with certification rules for allowing minors to watch the Tamil language film 7/G Rainbow Colony which received A rating after certification.

 Composition and leadership

 The board consists of a chairperson and 23 members, all of whom are appointed by the central government.
 Prasoon Joshi chairs the board; Joshi became its 28th chairperson on 11 August 2017, after Pahlaj Nihalani was fired.
 Nihalani had succeeded Leela Samson after Samson quit in protest of an appellate tribunal's overturning of a board decision to refuse certification for MSG: The Messenger.
 Samson had succeeded Sharmila Tagore.

 The board, headquartered in Mumbai, has nine regional offices: